Beamforming and Device Selection Design in Federated Learning with Over-the-air Aggregation: Problem Reformulation Based on Global Training Loss Analysis

 \subsection{Upper Bound on the Global Training Loss}

 To analyze the expression of $F(\mathbf{w}_T)$, we rewrite the global model update at the server in \eqref{eq5} as

-where $\nabla F(\mathbf{w}_t)$ is the gradient of global loss function at $\mathbf{w}_t$, and $\mathbf{e}_t$ is the error vector representing the deviation of the updating direction from $\nabla F(\mathbf{w}_t)$.
+where $\nabla F(\mathbf{w}_t)$ is the gradient of global loss function at $\mathbf{w}_t$, and $\mathbf{e}_t \in \mathbb{R}^D$ is the error vector representing the deviation of the updating direction from $\nabla F(\mathbf{w}_t)$.
 Based on \eqref{eq5}, the error vector $\mathbf{e}_t$ can be expressed as follows:

 where the first component of the error $\mathbf{e}_{1,t}$ arises from the difference between the accurate aggregation $\mathbf{r}_t$ and its server-estimated counterpart $\Re{[\hat{\bold{r}}_{t}]}$, due to imperfect communication, stemming from receiver noise and analog aggregation across wireless channels.
 The second component of the error $\mathbf{e}_{2,t}$ is due to the subset selection of devices.
 When all devices are chosen, this term disappears.
+Note that the gradient error $\mathbf{e}_{t}$ in \eqref{ErrorSplitting} depends on the device selection set $\mathcal{M}_t^\text{s}$, transmit weights of devices $\{a_{m,t}\}$, and receiver processing ($\mathbf{f}_t$, $\eta_t$) through $\hat{\bold{r}}_{t}$, as shown in \eqref{eq11}.

 From \eqref{eq11}, $\hat{\bold{r}}_{t}$ is a function of the selected devices, the transmit weight $\{a_{m,t}\}$ at these devices, the receive beamforming $\mathbf{f}_t$, and the receive scaling $\eta_t$ at the server.
 Given selected devices set $\Mc_t^{s}$ and receive beamforming $\mathbf{f}_t$, we want to optimize the receive scaling $\eta_t$ and transmit weight $\{a_{m,t}\}$ to minimize the expected error $\mathbb{E}[\|\mathbf{e}_{1,t}\|^2]$ under the transmit power constraint \eqref{TranmsitPowerCons}, which is given by